sangam2256/POLY_MOD1/README.md

 # Polygon-Module 1: Building with Polygon Bridge

 Deploying an NFT collection on Ethereum and mapping it to Polygon, while also using an image generation tool like DALL-E 2 or Midjourney for the NFT images, is an exciting project.
-Here's a step-by-step guide on how to achieve this:
+Here's a step-by-step guide on how to achieve this:=

 ## Getting Started